gdbroman/broman.blog/_posts/2020/2020-09-28-becoming-is-about-removing.md

 permalink: "becoming-is-removing"
 ---

-Have been doing a lot of meditation in the last few days.
-I think it's finally starting to click.
+Have meditated a lot in the last few days, and I think it's finally starting to click.
 Or at least, this: *Becoming who you are is about removing what you are not.*

-Unpacking all that baggage you've accumulated over the years; opinions, beliefs, stories, etc.
+Unpacking baggage you've accumulated over the years; opinions, beliefs, stories, etc.

 Unknotting knots, unwiring loops, emptying the cup.
 Resetting the default setting.